tatan432/Computer_Vision_Basics/README.md

 1. The folder can be saved to any directory.
 2. There are six partx_xx folders.
 3. Steps to Run the each part -
 	a.
+Go to each part and extract vlfeat-0.9.21.rar folder.
+This folder contains the code for SIFT which has been downloaded from - https://www.vlfeat.org/overview/sift.html and is highly cited work.

+	b.
 First matlab working path should be the set to the part directory.
 For me to run the part1 code I need to set the working directory as -

 	   E:\<Assignment_directory>\Assignment_1_Sayan_Kumar\Part1
 	   Similarly to run the code for part2 change the MATLAB working directory to
 	   E:\<Assignment_directory>\Assignment_1_Sayan_Kumar\Part2

 	b.
 To run each part the following command to run -

 		part1: